-" Toivo Vilmi is something of a veteran among the tech pros in Oulu, Finland's 'living lab' that is famed as the home of mobile giant Nokia.
+" Toivo Vilmi is something of a veteran among the tech pros in Oulu, Finland's 'living lab'.
 He has over two decades of history working for the marquee brand, and is one of the region's well-known angel investors.
-Perhaps it's partly why Vilmi's latest venture, Valopaa, has been performing so well in the hightech lighting sphere, where it has become a leader in the development of LED luminaires that have already found their way into public spaces across northern Europe.
+Perhaps it's partly why Vilmi's latest venture, Valopaa, has been performing so well in the high-tech lighting sphere, where it has become a leader in the development of LED luminaires that have already found their way into public spaces across northern Europe.